On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Proof of the Upper Bound

 \subsection{Proving Feasibility}

 Towards proving Theorem \ref{thm_main_ub}, our first goal is to prove that the potentials satisfy the constraints given by (\ref{eqn_varphi_alg}).
-We prove this by first proving suitable inequalities involving $f_S$ and then using induction and (\ref{eqn_current_f}).
-The inequalities involving $f_S$ that we need are given by the following claim.
+Towards this, we first prove suitable inequalities involving the evaluations $f_S(p)$, and then use induction and (\ref{eqn_current_f}).
+The inequalities that we need are given by the following lemma, which essentially says that the quantity $p_i\left(f_{S\cup\{i\}}(p)-f_S(p)\right)$ is monotone with respect to $i$, for a fixed $S$ and $p$.